Skip to main content

 The Book Nobody Wrote # AI on Amazon – and How Words Become Nothing Again # It feels like a bad joke.
 A “self-help” guide about narcissistic abuse, packed with clichés, buzzwords, and pseudo-therapeutic fluff – supposedly written by a human, but most likely generated by a language model.
 Sold on Amazon.
 Ordered by people in distress.

+“It’s like comparing apples and pears — but what if you don’t know what either is?
+Welcome to GPT.”
 The debate around artificial intelligence often ignores a critical fact: Large Language Models like GPT do not understand semantic concepts.
 They simulate understanding — but they don’t “know” what an apple or a pear is.
 This isn’t just academic; it has real-world implications, especially as we increasingly rely on such systems in decision-making.

+What actually happens to your prompt before an AI system responds?
+The answer: a lot.
+And much of it remains intentionally opaque.
 This post presents scientifically documented control mechanisms by which transformer-based models like GPT are steered – layer by layer, from input to output.
 All techniques are documented, reproducible, and actively used in production systems.

 Why LLMs are not Intelligent # What is an LLM? # A Large Language Model (LLM) like GPT-4 is a massive statistical engine that predicts the next most likely word in a sentence based on training data.
 It doesn’t think.
 It doesn’t understand.
 It completes patterns.